Profit: One way to get it right, many ways to get it wrong

 Mill, J. S. (2006).
-Principles of Political Economy With Some of Their Applications to Social Philosophy, volume 2, Books I-II of Collected Works of John Stuart Mill.
-Indianapolis, IN: Liberty Fund.
+Principles of Political Economy With Some of Their Applications to Social Philosophy, Volume 2, Books I-II of Collected Works of John Stuart Mill.
+Indianapolis,: Liberty Fund.
 (1866).
 Online-version URL

 Minsky, H. P. (2008).
 Stabilizing an Unstable Economy.
 New York, NY, Chicago, IL, San Francisco, CA: McGraw Hill, 2nd edition.

 Nadal, A. (2004a).
 Behind the Building Blocks.
 Commodities and Individuals in General Equilibrium Theory.
 In F. Ackerman, and A. Nadal (Eds.), The Flawed

 Foundations of General Equilibrium, pp. 33–47.
 London, New York, NY: Routledge.

 Ricado, D. (1981).
 On the Principles of Political Economy and Taxation.
 The Works and Correspondence of David Ricardo.
 Cambridge, New York, NY, etc.: Cambridge University Press.
 (1821).
 Online-version URL